-Customer-centric selling is a practice of doing business with your customer in a way that provides a positive customer experience before and after the sale in order to drive repeat business.
+Customer-centric selling is the practice of doing business with your customer in a way that provides a positive customer experience before and after the sale in order to drive repeat business.
 The world of B2B sales is filled with plenty of redundant concepts and misnomers.
 Think: "scalable", "artificial intelligence", and my personal favorite, "data-driven".
 However, “customer-centric selling" is one that stands out as particularly dubious.

 In reality, every business in the world includes elements of customer-centric selling to some extent, because every business that has ever existed is dependent on customers.
 What companies are trying to evoke by plastering this concept all over their website and marketing channels is the idea that clients’ priorities are their main consideration.

 However, actually listening to your buyers with intention to make their lives easier and better isn’t a redundant concept, it’s an admirable goal.
 Nowhere is this goal more important than sales departments at B2B companies.
 The extent to which you can accurately identify and effectively respond to prospects’ needs will determine your sales success.

 Here’s a litmus test to figure out if your sales team is actually practicing customer-centric selling.
 If your answer to any of the following questions is “yes”, your sales team is probably far off from being “customer-centric”.

 For both buyers and sellers, this sequence of events probably sounds familiar: a prospect visits a website and requests a meeting.
 About 10 minutes later an SDR calls and asks, “When would you like to see the demo?”